Skip to main content

 Almost anyone can participate in a clinical trial.
 Some studies require healthy volunteers, whereas others require individuals with an illness or disease to join research studies.

-How do I know if I’m eligible for a clinical trial?
+How do I know if I’m suitable for a clinical trial?

-Each clinical trial has specific eligibility criteria which are explained in the study protocol.
+Each clinical trial has a list of things which you need to have to be included in the study which are explained in the study protocol.
 A protocol is a study plan, and this is carefully designed to safeguard the health of the participants as well as answer specific research questions.
 A protocol describes what types of people can participate in the trial; the schedule of tests, procedures, medications, and dosages and the length of the study.

-There will be pre-screening questions carried out by the EMS Healthcare team which will help us to see if you are potentially eligible for a study.
-The eligibility criteria for each study have been selected based on factors such as age, gender, medical history, and current health status.
+There will be pre-screening questions carried out by the EMS Healthcare team which will help us to see if you can be included in the study.
+These may include questions about your age, gender, medical history, and current health status.

-Because of these specific eligibility criteria, not everyone who applies for a clinical trial will be accepted.
+Because of these specific criteria, not everyone who applies for a clinical trial will be accepted.

 What is a clinical trial?

 A clinical trial (or study) is conducted in human volunteers to answer specific health questions.
 They can help scientists understand and develop new ways to prevent, detect, or treat diseases and their symptoms.
-The investigational treatments may be new drugs, a combination of drugs, new ways to deliver an already marketed drug, a medical device.
-A study may also be looking at the ways in which disease is detected and diagnosed.
+A study may be testing a new drug, looking at different uses for existing drugs or testing a medical device.
+A study may look at the ways we find diseases in patients and how we know which disease or illness a patient has.

-Before a new medication is approved, it must undergo a series of lengthy and rigorous tests to show it is safe and that it works (known as efficacy).
-A new medication or medical device must not only be safe and effective, but in many cases it must also demonstrate a superior benefit when compared to currently prescribed treatment.
+Before a new medicine is approved, it must undergo a series of lengthy and rigorous tests to show it is safe and that it works (known as efficacy).
+A new medicine or medical device must not only be safe and effective, but in many cases it must show that it is better at treating a disease than the medicine that is currently available.

 A clinical trial is conducted according to a research plan known as a protocol that has been developed by the pharmaceutical company and reviewed by the MHRA and Ethics Committee representing the public interest.
 These agencies monitor the progress of these clinical trials.